Sushi When Breastfeeding: Safety, Risks & Alternatives

 Is It Safe To Eat Sushi When Breastfeeding?

 Sushi is safe to eat during lactation and breastfeeding unless it is made from fish that have absorbed potentially high levels of mercury (2).
-Large fish, such as bigeye and yellowtail tuna, swordfish, tilefish and shark are high in mercury and is dangerous for a developing baby.
+Large fish, such as bigeye and yellowtail tuna, swordfish, tilefish and shark are high in mercury and are dangerous for a developing baby.

 Post-birth, a mother’s body provides all the nourishment needed for the baby.
 While fish is a healthy addition to the maternal diet, sushi made of raw seafood might not be good for the baby if it contains high levels of mercury, which may affect the baby’s health.
 When having fish or any other seafood, breastfeeding women should make sure that they eat high-quality variety with considerably low levels of mercury.